humanmade/altis-documentation/other-docs/getting-started/configuration.md

 ---
 # Configuration

-Configuration of Altis is done the `composer.json` file in the root of your project.
-To configure specific modules, feature and settings for Altis, add an `extra.altis` section to your `composer.json`.
+Configuration of Altis is done via the `composer.json` file in the root of your project.
+To configure specific modules, features and settings for Altis, add an `extra.altis` section to your `composer.json`.

 ```
 {